-In 2007, our actual Net Cash Flow exceeded 110% of our target Net Cash Flow and the maximum bonus pool for 2007 totaled \$1,041,844, of which 75% (\$781,383) related to the achievement of the financial component and 25% (\$260,461) was discretionary based on achievement of mutually established individual goals.
+In 2007, our actual NCF exceeded 110% of our NCF Target and the maximum bonus pool for 2007 totaled \$1,041,844, of which 75% (\$781,383) related to the achievement of the financial component and 25% (\$260,461) was discretionary based on achievement of mutually established individual goals.
 The total paid under the EIP plan for 2007 was \$1,028,002.
-In addition, in 2007, we entered into transaction bonus agreements with our Chief Executive Officer, our Chief Financial Officer, each of our other named executive officers (other than Mr. Acree) and certain other key employees.
+In addition, in 2007, we entered into transaction bonus agreements with our Chief Executive Officer, our Chief Financial Officer, each of our other named executive officers (other than Mr. Buchler, who joined the Company in 2009) and certain other key employees.
 Under these bonus agreements, as amended, our Chief Executive Officer, our Chief Financial Officer, each of our other named executive officers and certain other key employees received cash bonuses, common stock grants and options to acquire common stock.